MediaGX: MediaGXm

 National Semiconductor offered this processor under the name Geode GXM.

 Disadvantages

-The MediaGX platform does not provide for external Level-2 cache memory, typical for motherboard designs of the period.
+The MediaGX platform does not provide support for external Level-2 cache memory, typical for motherboard designs of the period.
 All of the cache must be on the processor die.

 MediaGX processors can only run on motherboards specifically designed for the same model of the processor due to tight integration between the processor and its companion chipset.

 The graphics, sound, and PCI bus ran at the same speed as the processor clock also due to tight integration.
 This made the processor appear much slower than its actual rated speed.
 However, the graphics system is able to use the main system memory providing for significant cost savings on the basic systems and embedded controllers in the market for this platform.